-This refers to the fact that the assets, the liabilities and the equity balances, which were supposed to be recognized, have been recorded in the financial statements.
-It is to be noted that leaving out any of the aspects of an account can lead to the wrong representation of the financial health of the company.
+It refers to the fact that the assets, liabilities, and equity balances, which needed to be recognized, have been recorded in financial statements.
+You need to note that leaving out any of the aspects of an account can lead to the wrong representation of the financial health of the company.

 #3 – Rights & Obligations

-This pertains to the confirmation of the fact that the entity has the right to ownership of the assets and the obligations for the liabilities recorded in the financial statements of the entity.
+It pertains to the confirmation that the entity has the right to ownership of the assets and obligations for the liabilities recorded in the financial statements.

 #4 – Valuation

 This type of assertion is related to the proper valuation of the assets, the liabilities, and the equity balances.
 Valuation of the balance sheet items must be correct as overvalued or undervalued accounts will result in the wrong representation of the financial facts.
-It is important that the valuation is done properly to reflect a true and fair position of the financial position of the company.
+You must perform the valuation properly to reflect an accurate and fair position of the financial position of the company.